About the Canyon

 Reed canyon is a 28-acre watershed in the heart of the campus, running east to west, dividing north from south, and is spanned by two pedestrian bridges and a land bridge.
 Home to a growing population of wildlife and native plants, the watershed includes the headwaters of Crystal Springs Creek, a tributary of the Johnson Creek Watershed, and Reed Lake, which has been deemed the oldest naturally occurring lake in Portland.

 This website includes details about restoration efforts for the canyon and also its history.
 Please enjoy the online view, and then make plans to visit.
-If you are new to the Portland area, you might want to start by looking at our canyon map.

-Spring Canyon Day 2014
+Spring Canyon Day 2017

-For more information, send email to Zac Perry, riparian-restoration specialist, at firstname.lastname@example.org or call 503/572-8636.
+For more information, contact firstname.lastname@example.org or call 503/572-8636.